Lung Cancer Rehabilitation

 - Lung Cancer treatment (pre/post)

 Shortness of breath can hinder the ability to eat a proper diet.
 The type of foods and especially the amount eaten can contribute to increased shortness of breath.
-Consultations with a registered dietitian are available on a referral basis to assist patients with specific problems attributed to nutrition and Lung Cancer.
+Consultations are available to assist patients with specific problems attributed to nutrition and Lung Cancer.

 Fear, anger, anxiety and frustration often accompany Lung Cancer.
 To help patients and their families overcome these feelings psychological consultations are provided on a referral basis.